iProov/dotnet-maui/Nuget Packages/iProov.NET.Android/README.md

 		public void OnProcessing(double progress, string message)
 		{
 			// The SDK will update your app with the progress of streaming to the server and authenticating
 			// the user.
-This will be called multiple time as the progress updates.
+This will be called multiple times as the progress updates.
 		}

 		public void OnSuccess(IProov.SuccessResult result)